Danica McKellar

 Danica McKellar (born January 3, 1975) is an American actress, mathematics writer, and education advocate.
 She is best known for playing Winnie Cooper in the television series The Wonder Years.

-McKellar has appeared in various television films for the Hallmark Channel.
-She has also done voice acting, including Frieda Goren in Static Shock, Miss Martian in Young Justice, and Killer Frost in DC Super Hero Girls.
-In 2015, McKellar joined part of the main cast in the Netflix original series Project Mc^{2}.
+She has appeared in various television films for the Hallmark Channel.
+She has also done voice acting including Frieda Goren in Static Shock, Miss Martian in Young Justice, and Killer Frost in DC Super Hero Girls.
+In 2015, McKellar became part of the main cast in the Netflix original series Project Mc^{2}.

-In addition to her acting work, McKellar later wrote seven non-fiction books, all dealing with mathematics: Math Doesn't Suck, Kiss My Math, Hot X: Algebra Exposed, Girls Get Curves: Geometry Takes Shape, which encourage middle-school and high-school girls to have confidence and succeed in mathematics, Goodnight, Numbers, and Do Not Open This Math Book.
+McKellar has written seven non-fiction books about mathematics: Math Doesn't Suck, Kiss My Math, Hot X: Algebra Exposed, Girls Get Curves: Geometry Takes Shape, Goodnight, Numbers, and Do Not Open This Math Book, which encourage middle-school and high-school girls to have confidence and succeed in mathematics.

 Early life and education

-McKellar was born in La Jolla, California.
+Danica McKellar was born on January 3, 1975 in La Jolla, California.
 She moved with her family to Los Angeles when she was eight.
 Her mother, Mahaila McKellar (née Tello), was a homemaker; her father, Christopher McKellar, is a real estate developer; her younger sister, Crystal, is a lawyer and former child actor.
-She is of Scottish, French, German, Spanish, and Dutch descent on her father's side, and of Portuguese descent, by way of the Azores and the Madeira islands, on her mother's side.
+She is of Scottish, French, German, Spanish, and Dutch descent on her father's side.
+On her mother's side, she is of Portuguese descent, by way of the Azores and the Madeira islands.